ordovas/dice-scores-recognition/README.md

 # Dice Scores Recognition in image/video

 Image recognition is a hot topic with multiple applications.
-In this final project I used modern techniques to extract the number resulted from a dice throw in an image or a video.

-To conduct this project I conducted the following steps:
+In this final project I used modern techniques to extract the numbers resulted from dice throws in an image or a video.
+For this work I conducted the following steps:

-- Build the train dataset using my camera to obtain multiple images.
+- Built the train dataset using my camera to obtain multiple images.

 - Segment images to extract the region of the dices.